DNNDK: AI Edge Platform on ZynQ FPGA

 DNNDK™ (Deep Neural Network Development Kit)

-DNNDK unleashes the productivity and efficiency of deploying AI inference on Xilinx Edge AI platforms.
+DNNDK allows the productivity and efficiency of deploying AI inference on Xilinx Edge AI platforms.

-Deep Neural Network Development Kit (DNNDK) is a full-stack deep learning SDK for the Deep learning Processor Unit (DPU).
-It provides a unified solution for deep neural network inference applications by providing pruning, quantization, compilation, optimization, and run-time support.
+In particular it provides a unified solution for deep neural network inference applications by providing pruning, quantization, compilation, optimization, and runtime support.

 DNNDK consists of: